Artistic biography

 In March, I recorded a new seven minute piece for the Schallwende cd but since I got no reaction from them I released it on 'Solstice' In April, I bought an Akai MPC-2500 and sold my Moog MF-103 phase shifter.

-I altered the piece 'Krakatau', recorded for the Indonesia video, into a new dance song Strike!
+I altered the piece 'Krakatau', recorded for the Indonesia video, into a new dance song 'Strike!'
 I added bowling samples, a vocal hook, analogue drums and a bridge.
 I used the Akai MPC-2500 and the Elektron Analog Keys for the first time.
-I had the MPC drive the Elektrons, whose workflow made the latter's sequencer obsolete.
+I had the MPC drive the Elektron, whose workflow made the latter's sequencer obsolete.
 The MPC can do anything the Elektron sequencer can and more, except, perhaps, change sounds rapidly.
 This song will replace Trance dance on the upcoming album €-dance for two reasons.
-Trance dance lacks a pumping beat, according to some listeners (in fact, I used Kraftwerk sounds making the beat) and some of the vocal samples, spoken by some unknown Afro American rappers, I cannot understand myself.
+Trance dance lacks a pumping beat, according to some listeners (in fact, I had used Kraftwerk sounds to make the beat) and some of the vocal samples, rapped by some unknown Afro American vocalists, I cannot understand myself.
 Since I intend to publish all lyrics, it would be bit daft to leave out one song's lyrics.

 On 20 June, I improvised an up tempo piece with Ruud Heij on Doepfer MAQ-16 sequencers and Synthesizers.com at Ruud's studio.
-I played Korg Kronos and MS-20, ARP Pro-Soloist, Elka Rhapsody, Minimoog and a bit Alesis Fusion.
-The track needs some editing, but the basic lines are fine.
+I played the Korg Kronos and MS-20, ARP Pro-Soloist, Elka Rhapsody, Minimoog and a bit Alesis Fusion.
+All my parts were replaced later on.

 In August, I prepared my next gig, the first in eleven years.
 On 24 October, Akikaze was the opening act on the annual E-Live festival in Oirschot, the Netherlands, hosted by Ron Boots.
 The incredible Gert Emmens joined me on electronic drums and acoustic cymbals.
 We played four pieces, the third being a new one.
 The over 300 people audience heard melancholic melodies followed by Berlin School sequences.
 That day, SynG@te Records released 'Music from misty marshes' and re-released 'Conflicting emotions' and 'Leap in the dark'.
 Also, 'Sense of urgency' with a new cover was marketed by SynG@te.
 All albums got brand new covers.
 Kilian "Cabguy" is the new owner of SynG@te, His taste and interest are not limited to Berlin School, so I was happy doing business with SynG@te again.